 This phase is all about determining if the training is doing its job and learners are learning the intended material.
 Since the ADDIE model can be used as a continuous improvement cycle, gathered feedback can be inserted into the Analysis phase for another iteration of the course.

-Where is the ADDIE model used?
+Where is the ADDIE used?

 The ADDIE model is used by many instructional designers in providing technology-based programs.
 It is effective in designing efficient, professionally developed, high-quality distance learning programs and it is increasingly being used for corporate training and e-learning as it is a valuable for complex and large-scale training programs.

-ADDIE training plan for corporate training
+Example for corporate training

 Analysis